Get 10% off when you buy any two videos20% off four +25% off eight +

 DVDs then took over and once again Video 125 was able to obtain the replication from dedicated factories because the disc format was much more robust than cassette.

 In 2008 Video 125 invested over £50,000 upgrading cameras and editing facilities to High Definition.
 From May of that year, starting with Belfast to Londonderry, all filming has been in HD, archived for the future but published in standard definition on DVD.
-Since 2009 we began publishing new productions on Blu-ray disc, the current domestic HD format producing a full 1080 lines resolution.
-By 2016 our customers had taken to the format and in 2020 we now sell 1 Blu-ray disc for every 2 DVDs sold.
-With the players forever coming down in price and TV screens getting larger, we expect Blu-ray sales to continue increasing.
+Since 2009 we began publishing new productions on Blu-ray disc, the domestic HD format producing a full 1080 lines resolution.
+By 2016 our customers had taken to the format and by 2020 we were selling 1 Blu-ray disc for every 2 DVDs sold.
+With the players forever coming down in price and TV screens getting larger, we expected Blu-ray sales to continue increasing but this was not the case and in 2025 the decision was taken to no longer produce Blu-ray discs but concentrate on HD downloads which has become our customers' preferred platform.

-All our DVDs and Blu-ray discs are replicated in quantity from glass masters and are therefore of full industry standard specification compatible with all DVD and Blu-ray players.
+DVDs remain our best seller and are replicated in quantity from glass masters and are therefore of full industry-standard specification compatible with all DVD and Blu-ray players.